ZahraMertens/Weather-Dashboard/README.md

 ## Task Describtion

-This is a code related quiz application using HTML, CSS, and Javascript.
-This application demonstrates the use of Javascript to provide quiz questions & answers and collect user data to determine whether the answers to a question is correct.
-After it generates a score and appends a highscore page of results from the user data.

-This project has been deployed to GitHub Pages.
-Please follow the deployed link which is displayed in (#general-informaion) to start the quiz.

-The task/ homework should prepare us for the journey to become a full-stack developer as we will likely be asked to complete a coding assessment perhaps as part of an interview process.
-The webpage is a timed coding quiz, which confornts the user with multiple-choice questions.
+The Weather Dashboard allows the user to look up the current weather conditions of a location/city by searching its name as well as a 5 day forecast for the same location.
+The data is retrieved from the OpenWeather API and displayed on the webpage.
+So as a user I want to see the weather outlook for multiple cities.

 ## Actual Behaviour

+* WHEN I search for a city THEN I am presented with current and future conditions for that city and that city is added to the search history

+* WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index

-* WHEN I click the start button THEN a timer starts and I am presented with a question
+* WHEN I view the UV index THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe

-* WHEN I answer a question THEN I am presented with another question
+* WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity

-* WHEN I answer a question incorrectly THEN time is subtracted from the clock

-* WHEN all questions are answered or the timer reaches 0 THEN the game is over

-* WHEN the game is over THEN I can save my initials and my score
+* WHEN I click on a city in the search history THEN I am again presented with current and future conditions for that city

 ## 🏆 Bonus

-* WHEN I answer a question THEN the correct or wrong question will be displayed on the webpage

-* The start webpage allows the user to go straight to the highscore page

-* WHEN I save my initials and score I will see a highscore screen

-* WHEN I click the -clear all scores- button, the local Storage gets cleared.
+* WHEN I click on the clear search history button the search history gets cleared and the page reloads

 ## Mock-Up